Let’s get one thing straight

 “I’m going to start hitting the gym x3 a week”, “Carbs are out of my diet today, and I’ll stop drinking so much beer and soda.” — Have you personally ever noticed yourself saying similar sayings at the start of a new season or after watching an inspirational video?

 You’re not alone.
-These thoughts come to us almost naturally when we see needed change in our routines and lives.
+These thoughts come to us almost naturally when we see the needed change in our routines and lives.
 But the problem is not motivation, it’s habitual.

-The essentials formula to habits:
+The essential formula for habits:

 Cue > Routine > Reward